Yiming Qin

 arxiv / code /

 Generative models for graphs struggle with scalability due to predicting interactions for all node pairs.
 We introduce SparseDiff, a denoising diffusion model that leverages sparsity to overcome this.
+It reformulates diffusion, denoising, and the model architecture around sparse graph representations.

 project image